-June is Men’s Health Month.
-It’s a great time to remind the men in your life to get all the necessary medical check-ups and screenings.
-Rep. Jamie Raskin (D-MD 8th District) recently talked to us about how his journey through surviving stage III colon cancer began with a life-saving colonoscopy.
-He was diagnosed in 2010 and says “It was an excruciatingly difficult experience for me and my family.
+Representative Jamie Raskin (D-MD 8th District) recently talked to us about how his journey through surviving stage III colon cancer began with a life-saving colonoscopy.
+He was diagnosed with the disease in 2010 and says “It was an excruciatingly difficult experience for me and my family.
 But we were fortunate to have fantastic doctors and nurses who saved my life."

 It all began when he went to the doctor because he was experiencing reflux symptoms.
 The physician recommended Raskin have an endoscopy as well as a colonoscopy.
 Raskin fell asleep during the colonoscopy, but when we woke he was told that the screening revealed a mass the size of a walnut in his colon.
 It wasn’t immediately clear whether the mass was malignant, but several days later test results confirmed that it was.
 “It can happen to anybody--liberal, conservative, Democrat, Republican, Independent, old, young, every race, and every ethnicity.
 It can happen to anybody.
 It was hard enough for someone like me, who has great health insurance, to deal with my diagnosis, I cannot imagine how devastating it must be for those who have no health insurance.
 So I want health insurance for everyone, colonoscopies for everyone.”